-Under Section 1 of the Act as recently amended, the Authority is no longer required to suspend its own proceedings in cases whereby the European Commission has already commenced an investigation.
-Such an obligation was, in fact, provided by Section 1(3) of the Act, which has been repealed.
-We deem that such an amendment specifically refers just to the proceedings concerning cartels and abuses of dominant position (in relation to which the Act now provides the application, even in parallel, of Articles 101 and 102 of the TFEU and Articles 2 and 3 of the Act).
+Under Section 1 of the Act as amended, the Authority is no longer required to suspend its own proceedings if the European Commission has already commenced an investigation.
+This obligation, which was provided by Section 1(3) of the Act, has been repealed.
+Note, however, that this amendment specifically refers to proceedings concerning cartels and abuses of dominant position (in relation to which the Act now provides the application, even in parallel, of Articles 101 and 102 of the TFEU and Articles 2 and 3 of the Act).
 With specific regard to concentrations, and considering the combined effect of Section 1(4) of the Act and Considerandum 18 of the EU Merger Regulation, we can conclude that the old regime still applies.
 In other words, the Authority's jurisdiction is still limited to concentrations that fall outside the scope of the EU Merger Regulation.

 Moreover, the Act has been interpreted as having extraterritorial application.
-Insofar as concentrations involve companies without a permanent establishment in Italy but that have sales in Italy exceeding the statutory thresholds, the concentration must be notified.
-The approach taken by the Authority is in line with the EU competition rules and the approach of both the European Commission and the European Court of Justice, which have adopted the effects test regardless of where companies are based.
-When the companies involved in the concentrations have subsidiaries in Italy, the Authority adopts the business unit approach taken at the EU level, whereby the subsidiary's behaviour is deemed to be decided by the parent company.
+If a concentration involves companies without a permanent establishment in Italy but that have sales in Italy exceeding the statutory thresholds, the concentration must be notified.
+The approach taken by the Authority is in line with European Union competition rules and the approach of both the European Commission and the European Court of Justice, which have adopted the effects test regardless of where companies are based.
+When the companies involved in a concentration have subsidiaries in Italy, the Authority adopts the business unit approach taken at the EU level, whereby the subsidiary's behaviour is deemed to be decided by the parent company.